 Q: What happens if I miss my WIC nutrition class?

 A: There are two options, 1)come to our office and we will load one month of benefits and reschedule for the next nutrition class or 2) complete a nutrition class online.
 Class verification takes about 2 hours, after this time period call the office for benefits to be loaded.

 Q: What if I miss my WIC recertification appointment?

-A: Vouchers cannot be issued until you have completed your recertification appointment.
+A: Benefits cannot be loaded until you have completed your recertification appointment.
 Contact our office as soon as possible to reschedule.